Skip to content

 └── articles/

-• Images/Tables: OCR may not capture complex visual elements
+• Images and tables: OCR may not capture complex visual elements

 • Languages: Ensure API supports your document languages